 Brushed – This is a matte finish that is obtained by brushing fine abrasives on the surface of the metal, creating a pattern of fine lines similar to paintbrush strokes.
 Brushed finishes have a more clinical feel to them, perfect for places like kitchens and bathrooms because they don’t get smudges.

 Polished – This is a mirror-like finish.
 The metal surface is buffed until a smooth, bright finish appears.
 This finish is great for playful places.
 Mirror-like objects give a design a sophisticated impression and spark a conversational feel.
 Polished finishes are ideal for social areas.

 Satin – This is a smooth surface with a touch of brightness.
 It is similar to brushed metal, but without the brushstroke marks.
 Like brushed metal, satin finishes are a great choice for kitchens and bathrooms because of their smudge-free characteristics.

 Antique – This is a finish that was distressed to obtain a weathered look.
 Darkening or tarnishing the metal often obtains this aged feel.
 This finish is for those who love Victorian style and the elegance of antiques.
 It goes well in living rooms or kitchens especially, among others.

 Now with this basic understanding of metal finishes, which one is your favorite?
 Let us know your thoughts!

-Related Articles: Importance of Textures, How our Product Finishes are Applied, Mixing Metals
+Related Articles: Importance of Textures, Mixing Metals